fablabbcn/BabelFish/README.md

 front end code.
 More simply it is an extension that allows you to run restricted chrome API calls from regular fetched javascript.

+## Creating Packages

+To create a package to be uploaded to chrome store run

+    make store-zip

+and the right thing will happen (regarding developer mode aswell).
+Note that developer mode will be reenabled when the process finishes regardless of wether you were in developer mode.
+Don't forget to update the version

+## Developer mode

+In normal mode the website knows the ID of the extension and communicates with it.
+In developer mode the extension sends it's id the nodejs server (eg `make async-serve`) and the client reads the extensonid from there.

 ## Usage

 And in config.js (unless you want something strage it should be setup: